Last Modified: 26 Jul 2014

 Our group trips are designed for shared accommodation and don't involve a compulsory single supplement.
 Single travellers share with people of the same gender in accommodation ranging from twin to multishare.
 Some of our itineraries have accommodation booked on a mixed gender share basis and where applicable this will be specified in our Trip Notes.
 On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own accommodation (where available).
 Please note that this only applies to accommodation during the tour - pre-trip and post-trip accommodation will be booked on a single room basis.

-Domina Prestige Hotel or similar (3 nts), Marco Polo Presnja Hotel or similar (2 nts), Natalie Hotel or similar (1 nt), Imperial Village Hotel or similar (1 nt)
+Domina Prestige Hotel or similar (3 nts), Marco Polo Presnja Hotel or similar (2 nts), Imperial Village Hotel or similar (1 nt), Natalie Hotel or similar (1 nt)

 The style of accommodation indicated in the day-to-day itinerary is a guideline.
 On rare occasions, alternative arrangements may need to be made due to the lack of availability of rooms in our usual accommodation.
 A similar standard of accommodation will be used in these instances.